 - Access to the dog park may be restricted for maintenance or during special events.
 If so, notice will be posted.

-- James Island County Park guidelines also apply to all guests.
+- Wannamaker, James Island, Palmetto Islands, and Johns Island County Parks’ rules also apply to all guests.

 Local law enforcement and South Carolina Department of Natural Resources have jurisdiction at this facility.

 Please lock your vehicle and remove valuables from view.
 CCPRC is not responsible for any lost, damaged, or stolen property.

 Park fees, operating schedules, and hours are subject to change without notice.